 Is a Nurse and Employee or Independent Contractor?

-Viera’s states those nurses who are treat Nurse and Employee or Independent Contractor within a health care facility can find themselves in a financial and legal quagmire with the IRS.
+Viera’s Health Care Accountants and experts in Healthcare Accounting state those nurses who are contracting with a health care facility can find themselves in a financial and legal quagmire with the IRS.
 The likelihood of getting audited as an independent nurse contractor is very high.
-Back taxes, penalties and interest can be devastating.
+Back taxes, penalties, and interest can be devastating.

-Gustavo A Viera CPA has consulted and/or testified as an expert witness in several cases regarding the employee status of independent nurse contractors as managing partner of a Miami CPA Firm.
-“In the U.S., there are two work status designations for tax purposes, one is independent contractor and the other is employee.
+Gustavo A Viera has consulted and/or testified as an expert witness in several cases regarding the employment status of independent nurse contractors as managing partner of Healthcare Accountants and experts in Healthcare Accounting Firm.
+“In the U.S., there are two work status designations for tax purposes, one is an independent contractor and the other is an employee.
 The IRS makes the designation.
 Nurses working for temporary help services (nursing agencies) providing clinical nursing services to healthcare facilities are designated as employees by the IRS and by state governments taxing (revenue) departments.

 If you are working for an agency that has designated you as an independent contractor and the agency (or you) are audited, you and the agency will owe back employee taxes and penalties to both the state and federal governments.
 The agencies hire independent contractors for one reason, to make more money by not paying applicable taxes.”

-Don’t feel slighted.
+Do not feel slighted.
 Physicians are also affected.
-ER doctors and Hospitalists, many whom called themselves independent contractors, are also finding themselves in legal and financial hot water.
-They use the facility equipment, work scheduled hours and adhere to the facility P&Ps.
+ER doctors and Hospitalists, many of whom called themselves independent contractors, are also finding themselves in legal and financial hot water.
+They use the facility equipment, work scheduled hours, and adhere to the facility P&Ps.
 Patients often view them as employees of the hospital.
 Facilities are finding they are liable for these physician’s actions.
 They are, therefore, turning from contracting self-employed doctors to developing employee-employer relationships.

-Our Accountants are experienced and at the forefront of the issues and regulations that affect the home health and healthcare industries, and service some of the largest home health agencies in the region.
+Our Healthcare Accountants and expert in Healthcare Accounting professionals are experienced and at the forefront of the issues and regulations that affect the home health and healthcare industries, and service some of the largest home health agencies in the region.
 We understand your needs, and we have the resources and expertise required to put your organization in a position of strength.